Overview#

 Allowable edits#

-While users may express edits in a number of ways, the Banff procedures convert them to canonical form before processing, meaning each edit is expressed as a pass edit with an =
+While users may express edits in a number of ways, the Banff procedures convert them to canonical form before processing, meaning each edit is expressed as a pass edit with an = or <= operator.
+Strict inequalities are not allowed, resulting in the following rules or modifications:

 Pass edits with

-respectively.Fail edits with
+<or>are replaced by<=and>=respectively.Fail edits with

-respectively.Pass edits with
+<=or>=are replaced by<and>respectively.Pass edits with

-cannot be converted to canonical form and generate an error.Fail edits with
+!=cannot be converted to canonical form and generate an error.Fail edits with

-cannot be converted to canonical form and generate an error.
+=cannot be converted to canonical form and generate an error.

-(Note: Users who wish to specify a strict inequality should instead include a small constant in their edit, i.e., A < B
+(Note: Users who wish to specify a strict inequality should instead include a small constant in their edit, i.e., A < B can be replaced by A <= B - 0.005 for values that are only recorded to two decimals of precision.)

 The following table gives examples of valid and invalid original edits alongside their canonical form, if possible: